How to read your 1099-R Form

-- Box 5, Employee contributions/Designated Roth contributions or insurance premiums: The title of Box 5 does not accurately reflect what it means for retirees of the Massachusetts Teachers’ Retirement System—in our case it is not related to insurance or employee contributions.
-Box 5 actually represents the portion of after-tax money you are entitled to exclude from your Gross Distribution (in Box 1) for calendar year 2019.
+- Box 5, Employee contributions/Designated Roth contributions or insurance premiums: The title of Box 5 does not accurately reflect what it means for retirees of the Massachusetts Teachers’ Retirement System—in our case it is not related to insurance or Roth contributions.
+Box 5 actually represents the portion of your after-tax contributions to the MTRS that you are entitled to exclude from your Gross Distribution (in Box 1) for calendar year 2020.
 It is equal to the difference between your taxable amount (in Box 2a) and the total Gross Distribution (in Box 1).
 If there is an amount in Box 5, it means that, when you began to receive your MTRS benefit, you had “after-tax” money in your MTRS account—money that you had already paid taxes on.
 When you begin receiving your benefit, you may “exclude” that after-tax money from your taxable amount over a period of years.

 - Box 6: Not applicable for MTRS retirees.

 - Box 7, Distribution code: This IRS code identifies the type of distribution you received from the MTRS.
 The codes are also described on the back of your 1099-R Form.

 - 2 : Applies to certain distributions including regular retirement benefits paid to retirees under the age of 59-1/2.

 - 4 : Identifies payments received by a survivor, beneficiary or estate of a deceased member or retiree.

 - 7 : Identifies payments to retirees over the age of 59-1/2.